MECASA

 Collaboratively Built

-We know that survivors are best served by advocates who understand their unique lived experiences, and we are committed to finding collaborative solutions that build capacity within all of Maine’s communities.
-We have built relationships with organizations across our state to better serve Indigenous people and people of color, active and retired military personnel, transgender people, people with disabilities, older adults, and immigrants.
+We know that survivors are well served by advocates who understand their experiences, and we are committed to finding collaborative solutions that build capacity to serve surviviors within all of Maine’s communities.
+We have built relationships with organizations across our state to better serve every survivor where they are.

 If you are a member of a community you feel could be better served or work for an organization that is interested in supporting survivors in your community, we would love to talk to you!